smartpension-arul-test/tech-task/README.md

 We can access the application using loadbalancer dns name

 ## Steps to run without Jenkins
-Install Packer, Terraform, Ansible in local system
+Install Packer, Terraform, Ansible, JDK, maven in local system
 Configure AWS credentials (access keys) in local system
 Clone the repo to local system
 cd to infrastructure/terraform directory